Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 1: Choose an online stock trading platform

-While big brokers TD Direct Investing, CIBC Investor’s Edge, BMO InvestorLine, RBC Direct Investing and Scotia iTRADE are still going strong, they’re not the only brokers in town anymore.
+While big brokers TD Direct Investing, CIBC Investor's Edge, BMO InvestorLine, RBC Direct Investing and Scotia iTRADE are still going strong, they’re not the only brokers in town anymore.
 The increasing competition over the past few decades has transformed the way everyday investors access the stock market.
-It’s delivered more user-friendly platforms, greater convenience, faster trading and lower fees.
+There are now a number of online brokerages in Canada that offer user-friendly platforms, convenient features, faster trading and lower fees.

 Our top picks for where to invest in stocks in Canada